MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/prelude.md

     \end{bmatrix}
 \end{equation}

-In the following representation, we see these transformations mapped to the [Bloch sphere](xref:microsoft.quantum.concepts.qubit#visualizing-qubits-and-transformations-using-the-bloch-sphere) (the rotation axis in each case is highlighted red):
+In the following representation, you see these transformations map to the [Bloch sphere](xref:microsoft.quantum.concepts.qubit#visualizing-qubits-and-transformations-using-the-bloch-sphere) (the rotation axis in each case is highlighted red):

 ![Pauli operations mapped onto the Bloch sphere](~/media/prelude_pauliBloch.png)